-Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to individuals seeking a greater depth of connection to themselves and others.
-PLEASE NOTE: Though I currently only accept a small number of clients, do not hesitate to call!
-If I am unable to see you personally, I am happy to provide referrals.
+Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 Trauma

-What does it mean to have been traumatized?
-Although most of us think of trauma as a single incident (an assault, an accident, a natural disaster, etc.) a trauma to the mind and body can occur in any situation that overwhelms the brain's ability to process information adaptively.
+Most of us think of trauma as a single incident (an assault, an accident, a natural disaster, etc.).
+However, a trauma to the mind and body can occur in any situation that overwhelms the brain's ability to process information adaptively.
 As such, trauma exists on a continuum, and a variety of events can have a long lasting traumatic impact.

 The dictionary offers us three definitions: